Daquiver1/Ghana-House-prices/readme.md

-# A program to extract the prices, bedrooms, garages and sizes of houses in East Legon.
+# A program to extract the prices, description and room number of houses

 ---

-**When the program is executed, it stores the data in 2 text files.
-The first text file has all the data in one line, whilst the other has each entry on a single line.**
+**When the program is executed, it stores the data in a text file called temp.
+You can find it in the data folder.**

-1. The first entry is the price
+1. The first entry is the description
-2. The second entry is the number of bedrooms
+2. The second entry is the price
-3. The third entry is the number of garage
+3. The third entry is the number of rooms
-4. The fourth entry is the size of the house in metres square